Battle Mechanics

 Further Reading

-If you would like to know more nitty-gritty details about how the battle system works, go to The Ultimate Pokémon Center.
-It has extensive sections on the mechanics of every main series game (and Mystery Dungeon):
+If you would like to know more nitty-gritty details about how the battle system works, a now-defunct website named Ultimate Pokémon Center had extensive sections on the mechanics of every main series game (and Mystery Dungeon) up until the sixth generation:

 It also features sections on out-of-battle mechanics, detailed attack lists, and so on.
 It has occasional errors or typos, but they're very occasional, and usually it's the most accurate, detailed info you can find on the effects of moves and so on.
 It tends to lean on the side of too technical rather than not technical enough, so beginners may get a little lost, however.

-Alternatively, if you'd like to know about how capturing Pokémon works in extreme detail, I have very detailed, accurate (more accurate than UPC, by the way) breakdowns of the process from every main series game: Gen I, Gen II, Gen III/IV, Gen V.
+Alternatively, if you'd like to know about how capturing Pokémon works in extreme detail, I have very detailed, accurate (more accurate than UPC, by the way) breakdowns of the process from every main series game: Gen I, Gen II, Gen III/IV, Gen V, Gen VI/VII, Gen VIII, Gen IX.